Swing Trading Signals

 The average true range (ATR) is a very important indicator that is used to measures volatility in the market.
 Because it can adapt to the changes in market volatility, programmers have created many ATR-based indicators for trailing the price.
 One of those ATR-based indicators is the Chandelier Exit, which uses a 22-period ATR to identify out-sized price movements.
 There are scripts that automatically trail the price in accordance with the Chandelier Exit.

-Trailing Stop ATR
+Trailing Stop ATRTrailing Stop ATR

 Trailing stop order vs. a Trailing stop Limit Order